 The University of Nebraska Lincoln was already on probation for prior violations of several university policies.
-In addition, the fraternity got suspended for three years on accounts of “reckless alcohol use, hazing, and inappropriate sexually based behavior.” in 2017.
+In addition, the fraternity was suspended for three years for “reckless alcohol use, hazing, and inappropriate sexually based behavior.” in 2017.

 “As the investigation continues, we are prepared to take immediate, appropriate action to ensure the safety and security of all who are part of or visit Phi Gamma Delta.”

 “We are closing the fraternity house and suspending operations for the Fiji chapter while this investigation is ongoing due to potential probation violations.
 This is the responsible action to take for everyone involved.”

 In February 2022, it was reported that Fiji had filed a lawsuit against Chancellor Ronnie Green and Director of Student Conduct and Community Standards Andrea Barefield.
 Green and Barefield were named the two defendants in the lawsuit filed in U.S. District Court on February 18, 2022, by the Phi Gamma Delta fraternity.

 According to the lawsuit, the defendants violated the Fiji members’ “constitutional right to freedom of speech, freedom of association, and the right to procedural due process,” based on Chancellor Green and Director Barefield’s statements, investigations, and actions taken against the Fiji Plaintiffs.

 Max Helm Rape and Sexual Assault